 After the FAFSA has been processed, the student will receive a Student Aid Report (SAR).
 The student must schedule a financial aid appointment with the Coordinator, Student Affairs to discuss the financial aid award package.
 Financial Aid appointments/award packages for current students are available beginning in April of each year.
 Financial Aid appointments/award packages for newly accepted students are available beginning in July of each year.
 The student is required to report any additional/outside aid received.
 Each financial aid recipient must sign a Financial Aid Award Notice accepting/acknowledging any monies awarded.

 Verification is a process by which the educational institution verifies the reported (or not reported) data that was submitted on the student’s FAFSA.
 A student who is chosen for verification will be notified in writing and given a Verification Worksheet to complete.
-Students who are selected for verification are placed in one of four groups by the Department of Education.
+Students who are selected for verification are placed in one of three groups by the Department of Education.
 The group determines which FAFSA information Trinity School of Nursing must verify.
 The student may be required to submit additional documentation as outlined on the Verification Worksheet.
 The student may be asked to verify or submit documentation related to one or more of the following:

 If students are asked to verify adjusted gross income, taxes paid, and untaxed income, they can do this by utilizing the IRS Data Retrieval Option to import tax information into the FAFSA.
 It is the fastest, easiest, and best way to meet this verification requirement.
 Students and parents do this either when initially filling out the FAFSA application or later as a correction.
 If the student/parents have not successfully transferred the information from the IRS, either at initial FAFSA filing or through the FAFSA on the Web correction process, or did transfer the information but then changed it, the student/spouse and the parents (if dependent student) will be required to submit a 2015 IRS Tax Transcript obtained directly from the IRS.
 If needed, instructions on how to request the IRS Tax Transcript can be found on the Verification Worksheet.